BriceChou/WeiboClient/README.md

 # WeiboClient

-This a branch for android application test version.
+Android demo application : Weibo login on client.

+This the mainly master branch and wrote by BriceChou and Wangwan.

-When Bricechou and Wangwan finished the develoption for WeiboClient applciation ,we merge their branch into here.
+When we fixed all WeiboClient BUG, we merge branch "developer" into here.

-(PS: Wangwan direct pull a new request and we merge her code into here.)
+So the master branch is a stability and available version.

+It's a final version of the WeiboClient.